Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 November 2025 04.25.56 UTC
+- WIB: Rabu, 5 November 2025 05.28.57 UTC
-- WITA: Rabu, 5 November 2025 05.25.56 UTC
+- WITA: Rabu, 5 November 2025 06.28.57 UTC
-- WIT: Rabu, 5 November 2025 06.25.56 UTC
+- WIT: Rabu, 5 November 2025 07.28.57 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: technology
+Kategori: inspirational